borgesaugusto/forsys/docs/command_line.rst

     - Path to the folder in which to save the output.
 Default is the same as the input folder.
   * - -cc, -\-composite
     - Whether to create composite image with the original microscopies.
+  * - -ms, -/-max_size <MAX_SIZE>
+    - Maximum multiplier for cellular size.
+Used to filter out cells that are too big. default is no limit",
   * - -p, -\-pngs
     - Whether to create forsys output of each frame.
   * - -pc, -\-plot_connections